Skip to main content Skip to main navigation Skip to search

 • appropriate resources are dedicated to complying with their area’s IPS obligations.

-The General Counsel of the Information, Commercial and Employment Law Branch, with the support of the Information and Employment Law team is responsible for:
+The General Counsel of the Information, Litigation, Employment and Commercial Law Branch, with the support of the Information and Employment Law team is responsible for:

 • ensuring all business areas of the department are aware of their IPS responsibilities; and